 In order to be considered for grade elevation, students must be able to successfully complete an exit review test in all subjects pertinent to that grade.

-Performance-Based Credit

-In addition to Carnegie units, students may earn credit toward high school graduation through the District’s standards-based, performance-based credit system that complies with requirements of Kentucky Administrative Regulation.
-Procedures for the developing and amending the system shall address the following:

-Conditions under which high school credit will be granted under the system that allow students to demonstrate proficiency and earn credit for learning acquired outside the normal classroom setting, outside of school, or in prior learning;

-Performance-based credit may be earned while the student is still “in school,” but the instructional setting will look different from a traditional “seat time” environment.

-Performance descriptors and their linkages to State content standards and academic standards;

-At the high school level, performance descriptors and evaluation procedures shall be established to determine if the content and performance standards have been met.

-Assessments and the extent to which state-mandated assessments will be used;

-An objective grading and reporting process; and

-Criteria to promote and support school and community learning experiences, such as internships and cooperative learning, in support of a student’s ILP.
-Such experiences shall be supervised by qualified instructors and aligned with State and District content and performance standards.
+(Moving to Policy 08.1131)Other Provisions

 The Board-approved student handbook contains complete details.

 In keeping with statutory requirements, the District shall accept for credit toward graduation and completion of high school course requirements an advanced placement or a high school equivalent course taken by a student in grades 5, 6, 7, or 8 if that student attains performance levels expected of high school students in the District as determined by achieving a score of "3" or higher on a College Board Advanced Placement examination or a grade of "B" or better in a high school equivalent.2

-Other Provisions

 The Board may authorize different diploma programs.
 In addition, the Board may award a diploma to a student posthumously indicating graduation with the class with which the student was expected to graduate.

 CURRICULUM AND INSTRUCTION BZ08.113